Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 The simulation is based on a particle system and can be configured by four
 sliders:

-* **Speed**:
+* **Frame Rate**:
-  Defines the frame duration in milliseconds.
-After the duration time is exceeded a new frame will be computed.
-So if you decrease the frame duration you will see a faster burning fire.
+  Defines the frame rate in Hz.
+The simulation is updated for each new frame.
+  If you increase the frame rate you will see a faster burning fire.

 * **Hue**:
   Defines the color of your fire.